Gráinne Mulvey: Biography

 Mulvey was born in Dún Laoghaire, County Dublin, Ireland, and studied with Eric Sweeney at Waterford Regional Technical College, Hormoz Farhat at Trinity College Dublin and Agustín Fernández at Queen's University, Belfast.
 In 1999 she gained a DPhil in Composition at the University of York under the supervision of Nicola LeFanu.
 She currently holds the position of Professor of Composition at Technological University Dublin (formerly Dublin Institute of Technology) Conservatory of Music and Drama.

 In April 2010, she was elected to membership of Aosdána, the State-recognised affiliation of creative artists in Ireland.
 A CD Akanos & Other Works, dedicated to her recent work, was released in February 2014 on the Navona label.

 Style

 Gráinne Mulvey's music is timbrally and rhythmically complex—a legacy of her work in the electroacoustic field.
 Her microtonally-inflected language derives ultimately from the natural harmonic series, placing her somewhat in the spectral tradition.
 As she herself has written:

 My music is increasingly concerned with a sense of place – with the natural world and mankind’s relationship with that world.

-I don’t look for the easy way out – I enjoy solving musical problems and relish a challenge.
+"I don’t look for the easy way out – I enjoy solving musical problems and relish a challenge."

-Restless turbulence characterises much of her work, exploiting extremes of register, intricate polyrhythms and timbral exploration (including frequent use of "extended" techniques).
-Resolution, when eventually reached, is hard-won.
+Her body of work is characterized by a sense of restless turbulence, frequently utilizing extreme registers, intricate polyrhythms, and extensive timbral exploration, including the use of extended techniques.
+Harmonious or thematic resolution is typically deferred, occurring only after significant development.